Sage Credit Advice for Parents of College Students

 Learning Good Money Habits

 Once you’ve instilled a little fear, don’t forget to communicate the positive aspects of signing up for a credit card.
-For one, your child establishes a credit history that, if handled properly, will be a huge boon once they graduate—from credit checks for their first apartment to getting financing for a car- or home-loan.
+For one, your child establishes a credit history that, if handled properly, will be a huge boon once they graduate—from credit checks for their first apartment or job to getting financing for a car- or home-loan.

-To be sure, advice on good money habits may elicit some youthful eye-rolling, but having an open conversation about how to responsibly handle credit, as well as spending and budgeting, can have a lasting impact and leave your young adults with a stronger financial foundation as they transition out of school.
+To be sure, advice on good money habits may elicit some youthful eye-rolling but having an open conversation about how to responsibly handle credit, as well as spending and budgeting, can have a lasting impact and leave your young adults with a stronger financial foundation as they transition out of school.

 Morgan Stanley’s Spending and Budgeting Tool can make it easier for you to see your complete financial picture.
 Ask your Financial Advisor for more information.